tawords/tawords-docs/README.md

 ------

-# BTaDC Documentation
+# Tawords Documentation

-This is the Git repo for BTaDC documentation.
+This is the Git repo for Tawords documentation.
 To view the documentation, visit [https://docs.tawords.com/](https://docs.tawords.com/).

 Powered by *[docsify](https://docsify.js.org/#/)*.